devdat2021/devdat2021/README.md

 - ⚡ Fun fact: ...
 -->
 # 👋 Hi, I'm Devdat!
 I'm currently a student doing engineering in Information Science from NMAMIT, Nitte.
+I enjoy building full-stack applications with Flutter and Python and am passionate about data science and machine learning
 ## 🚀 Tech Stack

 ### 💻 Languages